-If you are:
+If you are PREGNANT

-Precaution: INSUFFICIENT DATA AVAIL; CONSIDER MATERNAL TREATMENT BENEFIT VS INFANT RISK
+- Precaution: INSUFFICIENT DATA AVAIL; CONSIDER MATERNAL TREATMENT BENEFIT VS INFANT RISK

-management or monitoring precaution: General-Not recommended as first line therapy in the elderly.
+- management or monitoring precaution: General-Not recommended as first line therapy in the elderly.
 Cardiovascular-Start at 2.5 mg/day and slowly titrate upward.
 Peripheral edema may be common.
 Lower drug clearance may result in increased sensitivity to blood pressure lowering effects.
 Gastrointestinal-May cause or worsen pre-existing constipation.

-Giving Caduet to a child under 12:
+Giving Caduet to a child under 12

-management or monitoring precaution: No safety and efficacy data for age < 6 years.
+- management or monitoring precaution: No safety and efficacy data for age < 6 years.